 Group therapy may address more than just drug or alcohol addiction, too.
 Some programs will also go over other issues, like:

 - Relapse prevention techniques

-The benefits of a group therapy program can be immense, which is why it’s normally a good idea for people to try group therapy even if they already receive private therapy sessions.
-Seeing what other people have gone through and how they’ve grown and changed can positively impact recovery.
+The benefits of a group therapy program can be immense, so it’s normally a good idea for people to try group therapy even if they already receive private therapy sessions.
+Seeing what others have gone through and how they’ve grown and changed can positively impact recovery.

 Contact Avedis Recovery to Find a Group Therapy Program Near You